caedmon5/xkb-custom-keyboard/README.md

 ## Overview

 This repository provides files and documentation to help users create and install custom keyboard layouts on Linux systems using X11, based on the popular and long-standing(since Dec.
-2006) guide, [Custom Keyboard in Linux/X11](https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11)
+2006) guide, [Custom Keyboard in Linux/X11](https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11) (a summary of the original guide can be found in [`docs/CUSTOM_KYEBOARDS.md`](docs/CUSTOM_KYEBOARDS.md)

 The guide instructs you in how to